awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 ## Oracle Security<a name="Oracle.Concepts.RestrictedDBAPrivileges"></a>

 The Oracle database engine uses role\-based security\.
 A role is a collection of privileges that can be granted to or revoked from a user\.
-A predefined role, named *DBA*, normally allows all administrative privileges on an Oracle database engine\.
+A predefined role, named `DBA`, normally allows all administrative privileges on an Oracle database\.
 The following privileges are not available for the DBA role on an Amazon RDS DB instance using the Oracle engine:
-+ Alter database
++ `ALTER DATABASE`
-+ Alter system
++ `ALTER SYSTEM`
-+ Create any directory
++ `CREATE ANY DIRECTORY`
-+ Drop any directory
++ `DROP ANY DIRECTORY`
-+ Grant any privilege
++ `GRANT ANY PRIVILEGE`
-+ Grant any role
++ `GRANT ANY ROLE`

 When you create a DB instance, the master user account that you use to create the instance gets DBA privileges \(with some limitations\)\.
 Use the master user account for any administrative tasks such as creating additional user accounts in the database\.
 You can't use the `SYS` user, `SYSTEM` user, and other Oracle\-supplied administrative accounts\.